 Swollen gums make brushing and flossing difficult.
 And bad breath is a social faux pas.
 But both are actually signs of something much more serious -- gingivitis.
 These symptoms are often mild, so it's tempting to ignore them.
 However, when gingivitis is left untreated, it can develop into the "Big Daddy" of periodontal disease: periodontitis.
 Periodontitis destroys the tissue and bone that support the teeth and can cause tooth loss.
+At this stage, you would need to find a periodontist near you and not an emergency dentist.
 Periodontitis can also be transmitted to your loved ones via saliva.

 Other warning signs of periodontal disease include:

 Dental plaque is the primary culprit of periodontal disease.
 If not removed within 26 hours, dental plaque turns into dental tartar, which causes periodontal disease.
 You can prevent dental plaque by practicing good oral hygiene.
 That means brushing and flossing regularly; visiting the dentist for regular checkups and dental cleanings; and maintaining a well-balanced diet.

 Other factors can increase the risk of periodontal disease, including:

 Cigarettes and Tobacco -- Smoking and chewing tobacco are two of the major causes of periodontal disease.

 Genetics -- Research proves that about 30% of the population is predisposed to gum disease.

 Pregnancy -- Hormonal changes can make your gums sensitive and more susceptible to infection.

 Medications -- Certain drugs such as steroids, cancer therapy drugs and oral contraceptives can affect your gums.